South African rand weakened after mining output drops

 ALSO READ: Who are the richest South Africans in the world today? – 15 September 2023

-With little else on the economic calendar for the rest of the week, South African investors will turn their attention towards local inflation figures and an interest rate decision by the central bank next week.
+With little else on the economic calendar for the rest of the week, mining investment South Africa will turn their attention towards local inflation figures and an interest rate decision by the central bank next week.
 Analysts polled by Reuters expect the South African Reserve Bank to keep interest rates on hold at its Sept.
 21 meeting.
 South Africa’s benchmark 2030 government bond was weaker, with the yield up 3.5 basis points at 10.440%.
 Shares on the Johannesburg Stock Exchange closed higher, with the broader all-share index up 1.43% and blue-chip Top-40 index up 1.52%.

 U.S. DOLLAR